idexio/idex-contracts-ikon/README.md

 Conditions: Liquidation of an [exited wallet](#wallet-exits).
 Ikon’s off-chain components proactively liquidate wallets on exit.

 - Wallet may or may not meet its maintenance margin requirement.
-- Positions are liquidated to the insurance fund at the exit price.
-The exit price is the worse of the entry price or current index price, but not below the bankruptcy price of the wallet.
+- Positions are liquidated to the insurance fund at the exit price or bankruptcy price.
+The exit price of a position is the worse of the entry price or current index price, and the exit account value is the total value of a wallet using exit pricing.
+Exit pricing is used if the exit account value of a wallet is positive, otherwise bankruptcy pricing is used.
-- To account for [fixed precision](#precision-and-pips) rounding issues, any remaining dust quote amount is transferred to or from the insurance fund as a last step.
+- To account for [fixed precision](#precision-and-pips) rounding issues, any remaining dust quote amount is transferred to or from the insurance fund as a last step when using bankruptcy pricing.
 - The insurance fund must meet its own margin requirements and position size maximums after acquiring the wallet’s positions.

 ## Automatic Deleveraging